Ralph Goodale: Proposed coalition government, 2008

 Goodale was re-elected once more in the fall of 2008.
 One month later, in November 2008, the Liberals and their fellow opposition parties in the Canadian parliament, the NDP and Bloc Québécois, indicated their intention to defeat Stephen Harper's Conservative government in a motion of no confidence, and expressed their desire for Governor General Michaëlle Jean to ask a member of the opposition to form a new government.
 While there was initially some speculation that Goodale would become Prime Minister of Canada as leader of the proposed coalition government, the coalition agreement simply made "the leader of the Liberal Party" Prime Minister.
 The Liberals agreed shortly after that Stéphane Dion would lead the government on an interim basis until a new Liberal leader was chosen.
 In the end, at Prime Minister Harper's request, Jean prorogued Parliament before a confidence vote could be put to the House.
 By the time Parliament resumed in January 2009, Michael Ignatieff had become interim leader of the party.
 He did not seek to bring down the government and agreed to support Harper's budget with amendments.

 2011 election

 Goodale was one of the 34 Liberal MPs who was returned in the 2011 federal election, the Liberal Party of Canada's worst-ever electoral performance.
 He and Kevin Lamoureux of Winnipeg North in Winnipeg, Manitoba, were the only two Liberal MPs elected from the Prairie provinces.

 The NDP surpassed the Liberals in number of seats, becoming the official opposition, resulted in priority in choosing parliamentary offices.
-They requested that Goodale forfeit his suite in the coveted Central Block.
+They requested that Goodale forfeit his suite in the coveted Center Block.
 The Liberals saw this as a measure of disrespect to Goodale, noting that he had seniority as a former cabinet minister and house leader, despite this being standard practice and noting the Conservatives had not asked any Liberals to give up their offices.